 Visiting PhD students

 The Department of China Studies welcomes visiting PhD students from other universities who come to XJTLU for a year or a semester.
-Students wishing to undertake filed research in China may find the Department and the University an ideal base from which to proceed.
+Students wishing to undertake field research in China may find the Department and the University an ideal base from which to proceed.
 Additional supervision is also available across a wide range of research into social change in China, as well as in other disciplines across China.

 For part-time students, tuition fee payable is RMB 60,000 per year.
 Part-time PhD study is typically completed in four to seven years.